Why Is My Chickens Comb Pale?

 Review Nutrition

 Evaluate the chicken’s diet to ensure it receives a balanced and nutritionally complete feed.
 Ensure the feed includes adequate levels of essential vitamins and minerals.
 Consider supplementing their diet if necessary, but consult an expert to determine appropriate supplementation.
+For more information on choosing the right feed, visit our guide on the best chicken feed.

 Provide Freshwater

 Ensure the chicken has access to clean, fresh water at all times.
 Dehydration can contribute to health issues and affect hair color.
+For a reliable water source, check out our guide on the best automatic chicken waterer.

 Manage Temperature